walcht/com.walcht.ide.neovim/README.md

 # About

 Neovim integration with the Unity game engine.
-Inspired from the official Visual Studio editor IDE package: [com.unity.ide.visualstudio](https://github.com/needle-mirror/com.unity.ide.visualstudio).
+Inspired from the official Visual Studio editor IDE package: [com.unity.ide.visualstudio][com.unity.ide.visualstudio].

 ## Installation

 In the Unity Editor, in the top menu bar navigate to:

-Window -> Package Management -> Package Manager -> navigate to plus sign on top left -> Install package from git URL... -> paste ```https://github.com/walcht/com.walcht.ide.neovim.git``` -> install
+Window -> Package Management -> Package Manager -> navigate to plus sign on top left -> Install package from git URL... -> paste `https://github.com/walcht/com.walcht.ide.neovim.git` -> install

+### Optional Dependencies for Neovim Window Focus

+On Windows, no additional dependencies are needed to switch focus to Neovim window.

+On GNOME desktop environments (Ubuntu, Debian, Fedora, etc.), upon starting opening a C# script from Unity for the first time, you will be prompted to install the [activate-window-by-title][activate-window-by-title] gnome-extension.
+You have to logout then login for the extension to be fully installed.
+This extension is crucial for focusing on a window instance based on title on GNOME desktop environments.

 ## Usage